esamattis/backbone.viewmaster/README.md

 Backbone 0.9.9 and later has a [listenTo][] method on every event emitter object.
 This should be always used in views instead of the [on][] method.
-Using it Backbone and Backbone.ViewMaster can automatically remove your view related event bindings when you discard your views.
+Using it Backbone and Backbone.Viewmaster can automatically remove your view related event bindings when you discard your views.

 ## Rendering